vulnbreave/Shell-scripting/README.md

   THATS ALL!!!  the albsolute basics you need to know.
-Now your ready to ROCK !
-See you there .
+YOUR READY TO ROCK !
+See you there ;)